KyleLuther/kyleluther.github.io/_posts/2020-03-31-kaiming-variance-decay.md

 For nets with ReLU nonlinearity, we implement this prescription by drawing weights from a zero mean distribution with variance $\frac{2}{\text{fan_in}}$.
 This is known as [Kaiming initialization](https://arxiv.org/pdf/1502.01852.pdf){:target="\_blank"}.
 Normalization schemes like Batch/Layer/Group/etc. Norm make variance preservation even easier to implement; by design they normalize neurons so they are zero mean and unit variance at init time.

 But there is a subtlely here, over what distribution are the mean and variance computed?
 Kaiming preserves the variance when computed over randomness in *weights*.
-Batch Norm normalizes neurons using *minibatch* statistics.
-Layer Norm uses the mean and variance over a *layer*.
-Group norm uses mean and variance computed over a *group* (basically a subset of neurons in a layer).
+[Batch Norm](https://arxiv.org/abs/1502.03167){:target="\_blank"} normalizes neurons using *minibatch* statistics.
+[Layer Norm](https://arxiv.org/abs/1607.06450){:target="\_blank"} uses the mean and variance over a *layer*.
+[Group Norm](https://arxiv.org/abs/1803.08494){:target="\_blank"} uses mean and variance computed over a *group* (basically a subset of neurons in a layer).

-In this post, we'll identify that there are two fundamental sources of randomness at initialization time: **network randomness** (randomness in weight configurations), and **sample randomness** (randomness in the input distribution).
+In this post, we'll identify two fundamental sources of randomness at initialization time: **network randomness** (randomness in weight configurations), and **sample randomness** (randomness in the input distribution).
 We'll show that neuron distributions arising from the two sources can be very different from each other.

-As expected, when you compute the mean and variance over random network configurations, you find that every neuron is zero mean and has the same variance.
+As expected, we find that every neuron is zero mean and has the same variance over random network configurations.
 However, if you generate a single network, and compute the mean and variance of a neuron over the sample distribution only, we find the variance decays with depth!
 With two *mean-field approximations*, we can actually compute the rate at which this variance decays.

 This post is mostly derived from a [paper](https://arxiv.org/pdf/1902.04942.pdf){:target="\_blank"} my advisor and I wrote.
 Some of the calculations are different in an attempt to be less formal but hopefully simpler to understand.